 - Find the custom image of the web application that you want to manage and click Create Instance in the Actions column.

-- Configure the required parameters to create the instance.
+- Configure the required parameters to create instances.

 - Set Billing Method to Subscription.